Find Affordable College Courses

 South Orange, NJ

-A rank of #3 on this year’s list means Seton Hall University is a great place for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Located in the large suburb of South Orange, Seton Hall is a private not-for-profit school with a moderately-sized student population.
+Out of the 18 schools in New Jersey that were part of this year’s ranking, Seton Hall University landed the # 3 spot on the list.
+Located in the suburb of South Orange, Seton Hall is a private not-for-profit school with a moderately-sized student population.

 About 85% of the students majoring in liberal arts / sciences and humanities at the school are women while 15% are male.